shaunkitch/WorkforceOne_New/mobile-app/WorkforceOneMobile/GOOGLE_PLAY_CHECKLIST.md

 eas submit --platform android
 ```

+## ✅ **NEW FEATURES ADDED - VERSION 1.1.0**

+### Enhanced Mobile App Features
+- [x] **Route Management Screen** - View and manage routes with stops, distances, and durations
+- [x] **Advanced Analytics Screen** - Comprehensive workforce analytics with trends and insights
+- [x] **Leave Management Screen** - Submit and track leave requests with approval workflow
+- [x] **Enhanced Dashboard** - Added quick actions for all new features
+- [x] **Updated Navigation** - Reorganized tabs and stack navigation for better UX
+- [x] **Version Bump** - Updated to v1.1.0 with new feature descriptions

+### Updated App Store Information
+- [x] Enhanced app description with new features
+- [x] Updated keywords for better ASO (App Store Optimization)
+- [x] Expanded feature list in store description
+- [x] Updated version numbers (1.1.0, buildNumber: 2, versionCode: 2)

-## ✅ **Status: READY FOR BUILD AND SUBMISSION**
+## ✅ **Status: ENHANCED AND READY FOR BUILD**

-The mobile app is now properly configured for Google Play Store publication.
-All technical requirements are met, and the app is ready for:
+The mobile app has been significantly enhanced with all new features from the web platform and is ready for Google Play Store publication.
+All technical requirements are met, and the app includes:

+### ✨ **New Features in v1.1.0:**
+1. **Route Planning & Optimization** - Full route management for field teams
+2. **Advanced Analytics Dashboard** - Comprehensive workforce insights
+3. **Leave Management System** - Complete leave request workflow
+4. **Enhanced Team Collaboration** - Improved navigation and quick actions
+5. **Better User Experience** - Optimized layouts and performance

+### 🚀 **Ready for:**
 1. Building with EAS Build
-2. Testing on devices
+2. Testing on devices with new features
-3. Creating store assets
+3. Creating store assets (screenshots showing new features)
-4. Submitting to Google Play Store
+4. Submitting enhanced version to Google Play Store

-The only remaining tasks are:
+### 📋 **Remaining Tasks:**
-- Creating visual assets (icons, screenshots, banner)
+- Creating visual assets showcasing new features
+- Taking screenshots of new screens (Routes, Analytics, Leave)
 - Setting up Google Play Console account
-- Building and testing the production APK/AAB
+- Building and testing the production APK/AAB with v1.1.0
-- Submitting for review
+- Submitting enhanced version for review